Rising Administrative Burden in Healthcare and Its Impact on Patients

 Administrative overload impacts providers, staffers, and revenue in many ways:

-Practical Ways Healthcare Practices are Reducing Administrative Load
+4 Practical Ways Healthcare Practices Reduce Administrative Load

 Clinics are reconsidering how to handle documentation and adopting new strategies to overcome this burden.